Boolean Compressed Sensing and Noisy Group Testing: Noisy Group Testing

+Following the same argument in the proof of theorem \ref{thm:avgPe_scaling}, replacing (\ref{eq:I_additive}) in Theorem \ref{thm:main_result}, we have that $T\leq\frac{K\ln 2\log N}{1-q}$, i.e., $T=O\left(\frac{K\log N}{1-q}\right)$ is achievable. \end{proof} The same scaling holds for the regime where $N$ and $K$ simultaneously approach infinity with $K=o(N)$.
+We state the result in the following theorem and present the proof in Appendix C. \begin{theorem} For the additive noise model in (\ref{eq,additive_noise}), $N$ items, $K$ defectives, there exists $T=O\left(\frac{K\log N}{1-q}\right)$ for which the average error probability of misidentifying the $K$ items goes to zero as $N,K\rightarrow\infty$ with $K=o(N)$, where $q$ is the parameter of the bernoulli distribution of the binary noise. \end{theorem} This follows immediately from Lemma \ref{lem:additive_Eo2} and the Lagrange form of the Taylor series expansion of the error exponent in Lemma \ref{thm:errexp} in Appendix C.

-\begin{remark} Following the same argument in Section \ref{subsec:max_Pe}, it is not hard to see that the same scaling holds for the worst-case error criteria but replacing $K$ with $K^2$ as shown in table \ref{tab:summary}.
-In this noisy setup, this would mean that the worst-case error probability goes to zero in contrast to the noise-free case where this scaling ensures exact recovery. \end{remark}
+\begin{remark} Following the same argument in Section \ref{subsec:max_Pe}, it is not hard to see that the same scaling holds for the worst case error criteria but replacing $K$ with $K^2$ as shown in table \ref{tab:summary}.
+Recall that the worst-case error criterion implied exact recovery in the noise-free model.
+Exact recovery emerged from the fact that if the average probability of error using a randomly generated codebook is bounded from above by some $\epsilon$, then there exist a \emph{good} codebook as argued in Section \ref{subsec:max_Pe}.
+Hence choosing such a ``good" codebook by design, and by proper choice of $\epsilon$, we could guarantee exact recovery for the worst case input in the noise-free model.
+However, in this noisy setup, the worst case error criteria only means that the worst-case error probability goes to zero in contrast to the noise-free case where this scaling ensured exact reconstruction of the defective set. \end{remark}

 The next theorem establishes a necessary condition on the number of tests for the additive noise model.

 \begin{theorem} Considering the additive noise model in (\ref{eq,additive_noise}), a total number of items $N$ and $K$ defectives, a necessary condition for the number of tests is that